 Most of the proposed power point tracking algorithms are based on varying the generator characteristics in such a way as to be adapted to the latter of the load.
 The generator characteristic changes are assumed by using a DC-DC converter and a maximum power point tracking (MPPT) algorithm [28-30].
 Different DC-DC converters are used as buck converters, boost converters, buck-boost converters, etc. [31-34].
 The boost and buck converters are the most commonly used.
 The buck DC-DC converter is used especially in DC link control, as the DC voltage of the photovoltaic/wind conversion system output depends on the metrological conditions.
-DC-DC converters are the most commonly used circuits in power electronics, especially in DC link voltage stabilization.
+DC-DC converters are naturally classified as nonlinear systems due to their commuting properties.
+They are the most commonly used circuits in power electronics, especially in DC link voltage stabilization.